 You can rewrite the brain for joy and happiness and heal from trauma by utilizing the Visual Release Meditation method.
 With a repeated emotion, your body builds a tolerance to the feeling making it normal.
 With guidance, you can learn to have memories without the distress from traumatic experience(s).

 The brain connections (functional magnetic resonance imaging) become malleable and then resets.
-Which means that the memory can change a little each time it’s recalled, and it resets stronger and more vividly with every recall.
+Which means that the memory can change a little each time it’s recalled, and resets stronger and more vividly with every recall.
 Studies have now shown that removing the traumatic aspect of the memory involves creating a new, safer mental association to the brain’s same sensory cues.

 Sources: 4 Steps to Erasing the Trauma of Painful Memories

 Erasing bad memories

 Scientists Already Know How to 'Erase' Your Painful Memories

 Natural Health and Wellness: The Consultant Manual, by Dr. Akua